 ADD MORE CANDLELIGHT TO YOUR HOME

-One of the prettiest thanksgiving idea that will set a romantic mood and give a warm glow to your home is to add more candles, globes and lanterns to your decor!
+One of the prettiest thanksgiving ideas that will set a romantic mood and give a warm glow to your home is to add more candles, globes, and lanterns to your decor!

 The days are getting shorter so take advantage of longer nights by lighting up your home with a golden glow.